oracle-livelabs/analytics-ai/dw-hr-analytics/provision-resources/provision-resources.md

 ### Objectives

-Provision an Autonomous Datawarehouse instance and an Analytics Cloud instance.
+Provision an Autonomous Data Warehouse instance and an Analytics Cloud instance.

 ### Prerequisites